eduappdevs/eduapp/readme.md

 <h1>User Requirements</h1>
 <h2>Platform</h2>
-<p>This app are going developing in both platforms, mobile and desktop.</p>
+<p>This app is being developed in both platforms, mobile and desktop as a hybrid app.</p>
-<p>You must to log in or instead sign up if you are not already registered, otherwise you won't have access to the application.</p>
+<p>If an administrator has signed up an account for you, you must log in, otherwise you won't have access to the application.</p>
-<p>Eduapp has three type of user, it depends on the type your user has more functions or not.</p>
+<p>Eduapp has three type of user, depending on it the permissions you will have.</p>
 <h3>1.
 Students user are able to:</h3>
 <p>View your account's calendar, resources, upcoming sessions, and chats.</p>
 <h3>2.
 Teacher user are able to: </h3>
-<p>They have the same functionality as students, but they can edit, delete, and create events in calendars, resources, and remove students from their classes.</p>
+<p>They have the same functionality as students, but they have permission to create global events in the calendar, create resources.</p>
 <h3>3.
 Secretary user are able to: </h3>
-<p>They have control over the users of their school.</p>
+<p>They have control over the users of their school, they manage accounts , the calendar and the sessions.</p>
 <h3>4.
 Administrator user are able to:</h3>
-<p>They have the same functionality as secretary, but they has full control over the user of the secretary  of the educational center. </p>
+<p>They have full access to the management of the app. </p>

+<h3>Sessions page</h3>
+<p>To see any session you must been enrolled in atleast one course , otherwise , this page will be empty.</p>
+<p>Then you must select the course you will like to see the sessions of.</p>
+<h3>Resources page</h3>
+<p>To see any resource you must been enrolled in atleast one course , otherwise , this page will be empty.</p>
+<p>You must select the course to see the resources of that course, you can also filter the resources with the search bar placed at the top of the page.</p>
+<p>If you are a teacher of that course you will see a plus icon , who provide you the access to a form modal, to add a new resource.</p>

 <h1>API Documention<img  width="80" height="35" src="https://miro.medium.com/max/802/1*dLWPk_rziSpWhPx1UWONbQ@2x.png"/> </h1>